ersc-docs/ersc-docs.github.io/pages/workarounds.md

 > 8. In the `debug tool` go to the `misc` tab and type in `330` <br />
 > 9. Click check, if it is GREEN click `Disable`. <br />
 > 10. Warp to `Church of the Bud: Main Entrance` sit of grace. <br />
 < 11.
-This will set the world state to before the Sealingtree is burnt.
+This will set the world state to before the Sealing Tree is burnt.
 </details>

 <details markdown="block">
-<summary>I have fought Romina but there is no Sealingtree to burn.</summary>
+<summary>I have fought Romina but there is no Sealing Tree to burn.</summary>

 > 6. In the `debug tool` go to the `misc` tab and type in `20010196` <br />